Aaronga19/Portfolio/README.md

 This was developed with Django and Bootstrap mainly, hence, you have to install and run the portfolio with all the libraries pointed out in the _requirements_ folder

 ## Currently
-_This project isn't still in a host, because it continues in develop to deploy it in Digital Ocean with Docker_
+_This project is hosted in https://aaronportfol.herokuapp.com/_
+It had some fixes about the performance in this host.
+So I had to use AWS S3.

 # View samples
 ![image](https://user-images.githubusercontent.com/66045880/136304243-d2c10446-b7cc-44dd-b050-025804dc63fd.png)